VenkateshJayachandra/simpleminesweeper/README.md

 It's designed with a focus on extensibility, making it easy to adapt for different platforms or game levels.

 **Please note:**
+This is intended for reference only.
-This is a test project and is intended for reference only.
+This is a test project and not intended for reuse without modification.
-While you're welcome to look at the code and learn from it if it is useful or meaningful, please do not copy or reuse it directly.
-It's always best to create your own solutions and learn through the process.
-Thank you for your understanding!

 ## Design Approach